rohanbaisantry/openAI-pong-reinforcement-learning/README.md

 this code will only play the atari gane pong.
 We use openAI to create the environment whd we interact with it.

-the code is eritten in python 3
+the code is written in python 3